dom-pascal/inplayer-paywall/README.md

 InPlayer Paywall v3
 =======================
-For of inplayer.com paywall library
+Fork of inplayer.com paywall library to upgrade from 1.0 to 3.0

 [inplayer.com](https://inplayer.com)